Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-We consider two methods that transform the pseudo posterior distribution to an adjusted covariance structure: the post hoc calibration methods, that rescale the draws sampled from the pseudo posterior, and alternative definitions of the Core sampling method, which are based on the same CoRe sampler in Algorithm \ref{algorithm:core_sampler} but differ on the definition of the rescaling matrix: \begin{itemize} \item{\textbf{Post hoc calibration methods.}} \citet{Bouranis2017} proposed a post hoc calibration for exponential random graph models.
-This method transforms the pseudo posterior draws by rescaling them to a new structure of variance and covariance.
-Thus, to rescale each draw $\bm{\theta}$ into a new vector of draws $\bm{\theta}_{\text{new}}$, we perform a transformation that first standardizes the draws, assigns a different scale to the parameters, and then shifts them back to their original location.
-The formula for such transformation is
+We consider two methods that transform the pseudo-posterior distribution to an adjusted covariance structure: post hoc calibration methods and alternative definitions of the Core sampling method, which are based on the same CoRe sampler in Algorithm \ref{algorithm:core_sampler} but differ in the definition of the rescaling matrix.

+\paragraph{Post hoc calibration methods.} \citet{Bouranis2017} proposed a post hoc calibration for exponential random graph models.
+This method transforms pseudo-posterior draws by rescaling them to a new variance-covariance structure.
+To rescale each draw $\bm{\eta}$ into a new vector $\bm{\eta}_{\text{new}}$, we apply a transformation that standardizes the draws, assigns a different scale to the parameters, and then shifts them back to their original location.
+The transformation is given by

-where $\bm{\theta}^*$ is a location parameter, usually an unbiased posterior estimate of the model parameters (e.g., MAP estimates), $\mathbf{L}^{\intercal }$ is the upper triangular from the Cholesky decomposition of the negative Hessian evaluated at $\bm{\theta}^*$, and $\mathbf{\Gamma}$ is the lower triangular from the Cholesky decomposition of the new variance and covariance structure for the parameters also evaluated at $\bm{\theta}^*$.
-The rescaling operates similar to the standardization of a random multivariate Normal distribution and aims to calibrate the posterior draws towards a resulting posterior distribution that is wider than the one based on the pseudo-likelihood function, where the new posterior variability corresponds to that of $\mathbf{\Gamma\Gamma}^{\intercal}$.
+where $\bm{\eta}^\star$ is a location parameter, typically an unbiased posterior estimate of the model parameters (e.g., MAP estimates), $\mathbf{L}^{\intercal}$ is the upper triangular Cholesky factor of the negative Hessian evaluated at $\bm{\eta}^\star$, and $\mathbf{\Gamma}$ is the lower triangular Cholsesky factor of the target variance-covariance structure.
+The rescaling aims to calibrate the posterior draws towards a resulting posterior distribution that is wider than that based on the pseudo-likelihood function, with posterior variability corresponding to $\mathbf{\Gamma\Gamma}^{\intercal}$.